Five must watch films of the versatile actor Rajkumar Rao on his b'day

-The affable actor Rajkumar Rao has always come out of his ease to portray every role he delves into.
-Be it a romantic fool or an idealistic lawyer, a murder detective or a fun guy, Rajkumar Roy is the other name for versatility.
+The affable actor Rajkummar Rao has always come out of his ease to portray every role he delves into.
+Be it a romantic fool or an idealistic lawyer, a murder detective or a fun guy, Rajkummar Roy is the other name for versatility.
 His path-breaking performance and noticeable screen presence made him create his niche in Bollywood.
 Experimentation with roles is his perfect sport.
-The powerhouse of talent Rajkumar Rao turned 38 today.
+The powerhouse of talent Rajkummar Rao turned 38 today.
 Here are the five must-watch films, in which the actor won our hearts.

 Newton